Getting started (the

 config, you’re good to go.
 If you need to migrate repos into the target

-Migrate master repositories into the target (or master) organization (migrate command) section.
+the Migrate repositories into the target (or master) organization (migrate command) section.
 For all commands but the

-you set this up does not matter as RepoBee commands go.
+way you set this up does not matter as far as RepoBee commands go.